Legal Services Disputed Estates

 Most of these cases resolve in an agreement between the interested parties, with or without the approval of the Court, to alter some of the terms of the will but otherwise leaving the Will intact.

 This area of contesting a Will can be complex.
-Our experienced Will Dispute Lawyers in Adelaide, Sa and Tasmania will be able to provide trusted legal advice and assistance throughout the process.
+Our experienced Will Dispute Lawyers in Adelaide and throughout South Australia will be able to provide trusted legal advice and assistance throughout the process.

 If a Will is prepared by a law firm, especially a law firm with experience and expertise in Estate Planning, it is safe to say that there is a lower probability that the validity of the document will be disputed later on (although the provisions of the Will may still result in an inheritance claim where a Beneficiary asserts they have been left with inadequate provision).